 Most creditors, and pretty much all A lenders won’t lend to you until ALL of your delinquencies are resolved…

 Outside of bankruptcy, resolution on a collection or charge-off can be achieved by completely paying off or settling the account.

 If you have read or heard somewhere that you will extend the 7-year credit reporting period by paying off or settling a collection or charge-off, you have been misinformed.

 Please see this opinion letter that is provided by the FTC for clarification.
 Specifically, question 2.

 Generally, within 2 years of resolving all of your delinquencies (including resolution via Chapter 7 bankruptcy), you will begin to acquire new, unsecured credit again.
-My clients have reported their experiences ranged from 6-18 months after completing my service.
+Some of my clients have reported their experiences ranged from 6-18 months after completing my service.
 But assume two years, to be safe.

 Rebuilding your credit will be similar to how it was when you originally started acquiring credit when you were 18.

 You’ll want to start off with a Capital One Visa or Mastercard and department store cards, typically with $300-$500 credit limits.